A special flight for TUI fly Belgium's Boeing 787-8 between Belgium and El Salvador - Aviation24.be

-A special flight for TUI fly Belgium’s Boeing 787-8 Dreamliner (registered OO-JDL) as this morning (12 November), eighty residents of El Salvador voluntarily departed Brussels Airport, Belgium and returned to San Salvador, the capital of their home country.
+After a difficult trip to the Canary Islands yesterday, a special flight (TB9440) for TUI fly Belgium’s Boeing 787-8 Dreamliner registered OO-JDL as this morning (12 November), eighty residents of El Salvador voluntarily departed Brussels Airport, Belgium and returned to San Salvador, the capital of their home country.

 The asylum application they submitted received a negative answer.
 They no longer have a residence permit, but an order to leave the territory.